The Oval. Monday, 15 July. The day after England won the World Cup.

-It's a beautifully emotional song in ordinary circumstances, but on that grey lunchtime, it came with the added feeling of the previous day.
+It's an emotional song in ordinary circumstances, but on that grey lunchtime, it came with the added feeling of the previous day.

 After 44 years of waiting, four years of planning, six weeks of drama from Durham to Southampton and one astonishing final, England were world champions.
 At last.

 That barely believable Sunday, when Sweet Caroline was belted out by the whole of Lord's, was the day that cricket reannounced itself to a nation seeing England playing live on terrestrial television for the first time in a generation.

 Little did we know, the heart-stopping drama, unbearable tension and unscripted theatre of the World Cup final would be repeated six weeks later.